 This is another guest post from Les O’Dell as he shares his journey of not eating out for an entire month.
 Personally, I would fail after a few days, so I give him props for the effort.
-Enjoy the read.
+Enjoy the read and hopefully this will be your best way to save money!
 I’m off to get a burger….. 🙂

 Look at the Facts of Eating Out

 Sometime ago, my wife came up with a very challenging idea.
 It stemmed from several facts in our life.